top of page

 The noun 'assault' has its etymological roots in Old French and Latin.
 It can be traced back to the Old French word 'assaut,' which was derived from the Latin term 'adsaltus,' a combination of 'ad-' (meaning 'to') and 'saltus' (meaning 'leap' or 'jump').
 Originally, 'assault' had the sense of a sudden, aggressive physical attack, much like a forceful leap or charge towards someone.
 This notion of a violent attack persisted as 'assault' was incorporated into Middle English and modern English, where it came to signify a physical attack or act of violence carried out against another person.
 The etymology of 'assault' underscores the forceful and aggressive nature of such acts, emphasizing the swift and violent actions often associated with this word.

-Quiz: Find the meaning of assault
+Find the correct meaning of the noun assault:

 Try Again!